ADF Logo

 Vermont tells the Wuotis and Gantts to go against their beliefs

-The Wuoti and Gantt families sought out the help of ADF when it became clear that Vermont would discriminate against their beliefs.
+The Wuoti and Gantt families sought the help of ADF when it became clear that Vermont would discriminate against their beliefs.

 “Vermont’s foster-care system is in crisis: There aren’t enough families to care for vulnerable kids,” said ADF Senior Counsel Johannes Widmalm-Delphonse.
 “As numerous states have attested, religious families play a critical role in the foster-care system.